 Note: 2023-24 is a part-year estimate, and 2024-25 is a forecast.

-Source: GAWB, sub 1, p.
-86; QCA analysis.
+Source: GAWB financial model, June 2024; QCA analysis.

-5.5 Forecast capex 2024-25 to 2029-30
+5.6 Forecast capex 2024-25 to 2029-30

 Nearly 50% of GAWB's \$505 million forecast capex program is attributable to network augmentation investments (Figure 11).
 The remaining expenditure is driven by asset replacement (25%) and risk-related investments (25%).
 The emerging hydrogen industry is the largest single driver of these investments, representing 85% of the risk investments and 83% of the augmentation.
-Overall, hydrogen capital expenditure represents around 60% of the total forecast capex program.
-170
+Overall, hydrogen capital expenditure represents around 60% of the total forecast capex program.160